comnori/vscode-java-pack/README.md

 ## Extension Pack for Java-AWESOME-SOHO

-Extension Pack for Java-AWESOME-SOHO is a collection of popular extensions that can help write, test and debug Java applications in Visual Studio Code.
+Extension Pack for Java-AWESOME-SOHO is a collection of popular extensions that can help write, test and debug Java applications with Spring framework in Visual Studio Code.

 ## Extensions Included